-The very famous scene where Johnny and Baby are practicing their dancing and they are crawling towards each other on the floor wasn't intended to be part of the film; they were just messing around and were warming up to do the real scene, but the director liked it so much he kept it in the film.
+The very famous scene where Johnny and Baby are practicing their dancing and they are crawling towards each other on the floor wasn't intended to be part of the film; they were just messing around and were warming up to do the real scene, but Director Emile Ardolino liked it so much, he kept it in the film.

 While the exteriors and cabin scenes were filmed at Mountain Lake in Virginia, the lake scene was filmed at Lake Lure in North Carolina in October.
-There are no close-ups because the actors were so cold that their lips were blue.
+There are no close-ups because the cast members were so cold, that their lips were blue.

 In 1975, Jennifer Grey's father, Joel Grey, starred in a very short-lived Broadway musical, Goodtime Charley, about the son of Charlemegne.
 One of the ensemble dancers, according to the Playbill program for that show, was Patrick Swayze.